 On the anniversary of Ravi Shankar's death, we remember the sitar master who influenced countless musicians from the Beatles to John Coltrane.

-In this Aug.
-3, 1967, file photo, George Harrison of the Beatles, left, sits cross-legged with his musical mentor, Ravi Shankar of India, as Harrison explains to newsmen that Shankar is teaching him to play the sitar.
+3 August 1967: George Harrison of the Beatles, left, sits cross-legged with his musical mentor, Ravi Shankar of India, as Harrison explains to newsmen that Shankar is teaching him to play the sitar.
 (AP Photo)

 When George Harrison met Ravi Shankar in 1966, Shankar had already been touring worldwide, performing his sitar music, for 10 years.
 In the mid-1950s, western audiences were interested, but a little bewildered by Indian raga.
 But a decade later, with psychedelia in full swing, we were ready for Shankar's sound – especially when it accompanied the rock music we already loved.